-16. RELATED PARTY TRANSACTIONS
+17. RELATED PARTY TRANSACTIONS

 The relationship between the Foundation and the University is governed by an operating agreement.
-Under the terms of that agreement, the University paid \$550,000 during both 2021 and 2020 for services provided by the Foundation.
+Under the terms of that agreement, the University paid \$580,000 and \$550,000 for fiscal years 2022 and 2021, respectively, for services provided by the Foundation.
 These services are provided to the University evenly over the course of the fiscal year; therefore, the revenue is recognized evenly over time.
-As a part of the agreement for performing fundraising services, the University provided the Foundation with certain information technology services and other related items in 2021 and 2020.
+As a part of the agreement for performing fundraising services, the University provided the Foundation with certain information technology services and other related items in 2022 and 2021.

 In 2016 the Foundation entered into an operating lease with the University for office space.
-Terms of the lease include annual rent of approximately \$240,000 with the lease period running from April 1, 2016 through March 31, 2036.
-Rent expense was \$246,501 and \$239,804 in fiscal year 2021 and 2020, respectively.
+The lease period runs from April 1, 2016 through March 31, 2036.
+Rent expense was \$266,593 and \$246,501 in fiscal year 2022 and 2021, respectively.

-The Foundation receives cash and non-cash donations to support the programs, faculty and staff of the University.
-In fiscal years 2021 and 2020, the Foundation transferred \$15.8 million and \$18.6 million, respectively, of cash donations to the University.
-The Foundation also transferred \$156,661 and \$143,500 of non-cash donations to the University in fiscal years 2021 and 2020, respectively.
+The Foundation receives cash and non-cash donations to support the programs, faculty, and staff of the University.
+In fiscal years 2022 and 2021, the Foundation transferred \$24.0 million and \$15.8 million, respectively, of cash donations to the University.
+The Foundation also transferred \$719,306 and \$156,661of non-cash donations to the University in fiscal years 2022 and 2021, respectively.